+LNG prices are low.
 Economics are driving the domestic industry's fast start.
 According to the U.S. Energy Information Administration, the average price of LNG exports in 2017 was $4.50 per million Btu.
 Considering the United States has trillions of cubic feet of natural gas available at less than $3 per million Btu, that could head even lower over time.
-That makes the product leaving the Lower 48 very competitive in international markets, especially in Asia, where spot prices routinely top double digits.
+That makes the product leaving the Lower 48 very competitive in international markets, especially in Asia, where natural gas prices routinely top double digits.

 5. Asia Can't Get Enough American LNG.

 Asian countries such as Japan and South Korea are extremely energy poor, which means they have to import fossil fuels for nearly all of their energy requirements.
 Meanwhile, China has decided not to wait for its own natural gas supplies to ramp up before pivoting power generation away from coal.
 The result: 70% of global LNG cargoes are destined for the Asia-Pacific region.
 Japan, China, and South Korea are the top three importers in the world, and all are cozying up to LNG export project developers in a bid to force their hand when making final investment decisions.
 So far it's worked.

 6. LNG Has A Surprising (And Ironic) Group Of Customers.